BCRM2025/Decentralized-Trustworthy-Radio-Map/README.md

 ChainXim-based simulation of Decentralized Trustworthy Radio Map

-Source code for the simulations in the paper "Decentralized Trustworthy Radio Map:A Blockchain Approach".
+Source code for the simulations in the paper "Decentralized Trustworthy Radio Map: A Blockchain Approach".
 This project is built upon a previous version of [ChainXim](https://github.com/XinLab-SEU/ChainXim).

 ## Introduction